PlasmaPy/PlasmaPy/README.md

 ## Project Status

-PlasmaPy is at the very beginning of its development.
-At present, the project coordinators are seeking plasma physicists who are interested in working on PlasmaPy from the very start of its development.

-An initial description of our hopes for this project are given here:
+PlasmaPy is in a very early stage of development.
+The goals of this project are described in our [vision_statement](https://github.com/PlasmaPy/PlasmaPy/blob/master/vision_statement.md) and an earlier conference poster:

 * Murphy, Nicholas A, Huang, Yi-Min, & PlasmaPy Community.
 (2016, October).
 PlasmaPy: beginning a community developed Python package for plasma physics.
 Zenodo. http://doi.org/10.5281/zenodo.163752

-## Becoming Involved
+We recently created a guide on [contributing to PlasmaPy](https://github.com/PlasmaPy/PlasmaPy/blob/master/CONTRIBUTE.md), which also contains instructions on how to join our email list.
+New contributors are very welcome!

-If you would like to join the PlasmaPy Project, please contact Nick Murphy at <namurphy@cfa.harvard.edu> or Yi-Min Huang at <yiminh@princeton.edu>.
+If you have any questions, please contact Nick Murphy at <namurphy@cfa.harvard.edu> or Yi-Min Huang at <yiminh@princeton.edu>.

 ## Installation

 In the top level directory, run

   python setup.py install

+PlasmaPy is presently being designed to be compatible with Python 3.6 and above, and does not guarantee support for Python 3.5 and below.
+PlasmaPy is not compatible with Python 2.

 ## License